davidluzhiyun/COMPSCI307D_portfolio/week02_ethics.md

 technology merely creates a new context for the problems to exist in.

 ### Computing technology's role in ethics
+This however is not to say that computing technology doesn't bring any new ethical problems at all.
+One of the new problems computing technology has brought forth is the tracing of responsible parties.
+As computing technology expand or even replace human in thinking and decision-making, it has become increasingly hard to trace responsibility.
+If a drone killed a child because it has mistaken him/her as a combatant, it is hard to pinpoint the responsibility to one specific person.
+Rather a huge group of people share different level of responsibility for the incident.

 ## Failure Essay